microsoft/aici/controllers/jsctrl/README.md

 ## Usage

-To run a JsCtrl sample (using controller tagged with `jsctrl-latest`) use:
+To run a JsCtrl sample use:

 ```bash
 ../aici.sh run samples/hello.js